 Students interested in pursuing the minor should take CWR 206 as early as possible; it is the prerequisite for all 300 and 400 level workshops.
-Interested students should meet with the Coordinator of Creative Writing for advisement and to plan their course of study.
+Interested students should meet with members of the Creative Writing committee or the department chair for advising and to plan their course of study.
 Multiple minors may overlap by only one course.